-Square nails have corners where the stress is greater than in the surrounding region.
+Square nails have corners where the stress is greater than in the middle of the nail’s free edge and that’s why gel polish may be lifting in the corners.
 While, for example, almond nails have no corners.

-So square nails usually don’t last as long as almond nails and that’s why gel polish is lifting.
+So square nails usually don’t last as long as almond nails.

 Nails not buffed